Lesson Plan

 Every Drop Counts

-Students investigate how much water they use in their lives, both directly and indirectly.
-Students will be able to: Measure...
+Students collect data on how much water they use in one night, then discuss indirect water use.
+Students will be...
 Read more »

 Elementary students can turn trash into treasure by reusing old items in the classroom activity Waste Not Want Not